European Union: more single households, fewer familiers. What geography? What are the explanatory factors?

 English

-Households, i.e. all the people living under the same roof, are the basic geographical unit of socialization.
-Reduced fertility, which reduces family size, and aging populations, which increase the proportion of (small) elderly households, have led to a decline in average household size in the EU27.
-This demographic dynamic common to all EU27 countries has not, however, resulted in a homogenization of household and family characteristics between member countries.
-Differences, sometimes significant, remain, as other factors play a decisive role.
-These contribute to defining a highly diversified European Union, within which a geographical typology is nonetheless possible.
+Households, i.e. all the individuals living within one dwelling, are the basic geographical unit of socialization.
+Falling fertility rates, leading to smaller families, and ageing populations, resulting in a higher proportion of (small) elderly households, have led to a decline in average household size in the EU27.
+However, despite the fact that this demographic trend is common to all EU27 countries, household and family characteristics are not uniform across all Member States: other factors play a decisive role and potentially significant differences persist.
+These contribute to a highly diversified European Union, but a geographical typology is nonetheless possible.
 What is this typology?
 What factors explain it?

 • Demography